 When benzodiazepines were first used they were thought to be safe.
 The problems with their long-term use were not known.
 In 1981, benzodiazepines were the most commonly prescribed medicines in western countries.
 It was because benzodiazepines worked so well to ease symptoms of anxiety and poor sleep that many people came back for more.
 Some people started to take them regularly.

-What happens if you use a benzodiazepine or Z drug for longer?
+What happens if you use a benzodiazepine or a Z drug for longer?

 If you take a benzodiazepine or Z drug regularly, the helpful effect on easing anxiety or in helping sleep usually lasts for a few weeks.
 However, after a few weeks, the body and brain often become used to the benzodiazepine or Z drug.
 The medicine then gradually loses its effect.
 The initial dose then has little effect.
 You then need a higher dose for it to work.
 In time, the higher dose does not work and you need an even higher dose and so on.
 This effect is called tolerance.

-There is a good chance that you will become dependent on a benzodiazepine or Z drug if you take it for more than four weeks.
+There is a good chance that you will become addicted to (dependent on) a benzodiazepine or a Z drug if you take it for more than four weeks.
 This means that withdrawal symptoms occur if the tablets are stopped suddenly.
 In effect, you need the medicine to feel normal.
 Possible withdrawal symptoms include:

 - Psychological symptoms - such as anxiety, panic attacks, odd sensations, feeling as if you are outside your body, feelings of unreality, or just feeling awful.
 Rarely, a serious mental breakdown can occur.

-- Physical symptoms such as sweating, being unable to sleep, headache, tremor, feeling sick, a 'thumping heart' feeling (palpitations), muscle spasms and being oversensitive to light, sound and touch.
+- Physical symptoms - such as sweating, being unable to sleep, headache, tremor, feeling sick (nausea), the sensation of having a 'thumping heart' (palpitations), muscle spasms and being oversensitive to light, sound and touch.
 Rarely, convulsions occur.